Vadilonga00/BattleshipGame/README.md

 # SHIP BATTLE
-Program that implements the game of the sea battle in the user vs user version
+Program that implements the game of the sea battle in the user vs user version.
+Project for the programming exam at Università Campus Bio-Medico di Roma.

 # Index